Ukraine updates: Volodymyr Zelenskyy arrives in Rome – DW – 05/13/2023

 Advertisement

-Ukrainian President, Volodymyr Zelenskyy, is embarking on a crucial diplomatic mission to Italy and the Vatican, where he is expected to hold talks with senior officials of the Italian government and the Roman Catholic Church.
+Ukrainian President Volodymyr Zelenskyy has embarked on a crucial diplomatic mission to Italy and the Vatican, where he is expected to hold talks with senior officials in the Italian government and the Roman Catholic Church.

-A possible meeting with Pope Francis is particularly significant, given the Pontiff's recent disclosure of the Holy See's push to end the war in Ukraine.
+A planned meeting with Pope Francis is particularly significant, the pontiff's recent disclosure of the Holy See's push to end the war in Ukraine.

 Upon his arrival, Zelenskyy tweeted that it was "an important visit for approaching victory of Ukraine."